 For existing QuickBooks Online (UK or USA) Company file, it is important that there are no pre-existing transactions in the company file.
 Depending on how old the QBO file is, the file may be purged to make sure there is no data left behind.
 Please check the length of time that the QBO file has been active, click on the links below and carefully read the details on how to do this:

 It is highly recommended to make sure there is no data in your file.
 It will also mean you get a cleaner conversion result (less default accounts in QBO file).
 Depending on the options that are supported for your conversion and the options you are planning to select, some extra settings might be required in your QuickBooks Online file.

 Step 2: Make a pre-conversion backup (MANDATORY)

-Make sure you keep audit data when switching the accounting systems for tax or any auditing purposes.
+Make sure to keep audit data backup when switching between accounting systems for tax or any auditing purposes.

 If you are coming from a system that does not allow backup files such as Xero, MYOB Essentials, or Reckon One, please export audit data reports (e.g. account transactions, tax audit reports, etc.)

 Reconciling your bank accounts prior to conversion makes work a lot easier in QuickBooks Online.

 After reconciling, make a note of the balances of your bank accounts.
 This information will be needed when preparing the post-conversion reconciliation in the QuickBooks Online company file.